This is a collection of frequently asked questions about the Segmented Inner Organs of the Visible Human.

 Yes, the model includes almost all of the muscle tissue of the torso.
 However, it is mostly labeled as “unclassified muscles”, only a few muscles of the abdominal region are explicitly labeled.
 Please have a look at the object list.

-Does this model include all of the objects visible in the Voxel-Man 3D-Navigator: Inner Organs anatomical atlas?
+Does this model include all parts of the Inner Organs anatomical atlas?

 How is the label volume organized?